Neonicotinoid: United States

 The US EPA operates a 15-year registration review cycle for all pesticides.
 The EPA granted a conditional registration to clothianidin in 2003.
 The EPA issues conditional registrations when a pesticide meets the standard for registration, but there are outstanding data requirements.
 Thiamethoxam is approved for use as an antimicrobial pesticide wood preservative and as a pesticide; it was first approved in 1999.
 Imidacloprid was registered in 1994.

-As all neonicotinoids were registered after 1984, they were not subject to reregistration, but because of environmental concerns, especially concerning bees, the EPA opened dockets to evaluate them.
+As all neonicotinoids were registered after 1984 they were not subject to re-registration, but because of environmental concerns, especially concerning bees, the EPA opened dockets to evaluate them.
 The registration review docket for imidacloprid opened in December 2008, and the docket for nithiazine opened in March 2009.
 To best take advantage of new research as it becomes available, the EPA moved ahead the docket openings for the remaining neonicotinoids on the registration review schedule (acetamiprid, clothianidin, dinotefuran, thiacloprid, and thiamethoxam) to FY 2012.
 The EPA said that it expected to complete the review for the neonicotinoids in 2018.

 In March 2012, the Center for Food Safety, Pesticide Action Network, Beyond Pesticides and a group of beekeepers filed an Emergency Petition with the EPA asking the agency to suspend the use of clothianidin.
 The agency denied the petition.
 In March 2013, the US EPA was sued by the same group, with the Sierra Club and the Center for Environmental Health joining, which accused the agency of performing inadequate toxicity evaluations and allowing insecticide registration based on inadequate studies.
 The case, Ellis et al v.
 Bradbury et al, was stayed as of October 2013.

 On 12 July 2013, Rep. John Conyers, on behalf of himself and Rep. Earl Blumenauer, introduced the "Save American Pollinators Act" in the House of Representatives.
 The Act called for the suspension of the use of four neonicotinoids, including the three recently suspended by the European Union, until their review is complete, and for a joint Interior Department and EPA study of bee populations and the possible reasons for their decline.
 The bill was assigned to a congressional committee on 16 July 2013 and did not leave committee.

 The US EPA has taken a variety of actions to regulate neonicotinoids in response to concerns about pollinators.
 In 2014, under the Obama administration, a blanket ban was issued against the use of neonicotinoids on National Wildlife Refuges in response to concerns about off-target effects of the pesticide, and a lawsuit from environmental groups.
 In 2018, the Trump administration reversed this decision, stating that decisions on neonicotinoid usage on farms in wildlife refuges will be made on a case-by-case basis.
 In May 2019, the Environmental Protection Agency revoked approval for a dozen pesticides containing clothianidin and thiamethoxam as part of a legal settlement.